Date

 AI is reshaping how bank technology is created and maintained, and how data is procured, stored and processed.
 Many IT vendors are still struggling to adapt.
 Banks need their own mental map of what to build, what to buy and how to manage vendor relationships.
 These are now CEO-level decisions that must return to the board before moving forward.
 This session helps leaders plan a clear architecture strategy for the future.

-• How much of your technology should be built in-house?
+• In-house or vendors?
+How much of your technology should be built in-house?

-• How to plan for cloud, hardware and hybrid technology investments
+• Cloud and networks.
+How to plan for cloud and customer-defined hybrid technology investments

-• How to structure leadership and governance in architecture decisions
+• Leadership.
+How to structure leadership and governance in architecture decisions

 Session includes discussion papers and structured dialogues.